 Since a federal judge last week lifted a restraining order that had restricted his plans, the president and CEO of Fisher Sand & Gravel Company said his workers have erected about half a mile of his patent-pending private border wall design along the banks of the Rio Grande south of the town of Mission.

 “That’s just two and a half days of building you’re seeing,” Fisher said proudly as he gave Border Report a tour of this busy construction site on Wednesday afternoon.

-The 18-foot-tall galvanized steel bollards jut straight toward the blazing South Texas sky, glistening a bright metallic gray as they meander along the banks of this private peninsula-shape waterfront property.
+The 18-foot-tall galvanized steel bollards jut straight toward the blazing South Texas sky, glistening a bright metallic gray as they meander along the banks of this private peninsula-shaped waterfront property.
 There is a concrete sidewalk on both sides of the fence, and the entire riverbank is cleared and graded with baby shoots of newly planted Bermuda grass poking up throughout.

 Fisher is most proud of the galvanized steel material, which he says won’t rust or decay for upwards of 125 years.
 This is unlike the reddish and rusty bollards that government contractors are putting up elsewhere on the Southwest border.

 “Once you galvanize and put that zinc coating on regular steel, it will bond for 100 to 125 years.
 And we paved the concrete road, so there’s no dust if you’re driving.
 So that’s why we like to call our whole system a ‘no rust, no dust’ solution to border security,” Fisher said.